T20X/notes/C++Expressions.md

 Once an rvalue has been bound to a name, it's an lvalue again, whether it's a wrapping type as std::tuple or rvalue references or a plain rvalue reference.

-# Expressionn

-An expression is a sequence of operators and operands that specifies a computation.An expression can result in a value and can cause side effects The implementation can regroup operators according to the usual mathematical rules only where the operators really are associative or commutative

-## value computations

- value computations (including determining the identity of an object for glvalue evaluation and fetching a value previously assigned to an object for prvalue evaluation)

-## "evaluation"

-Evaluation of an expression (or a subexpression) in general includes both value computations (including determining the identity of an object for glvalue evaluation and fetching a value previously assigned to an object for prvalue evaluation) and initiation of side effects

 # Refenrece